andrewabeles/drug-labels/README.md

     │
     ├── assets             <- Static assets for the dash app.
     |
     ├── requirements.txt   <- The requirements file for Heroku deployment.
-    |
-    ├── nltk.txt           <- nltk corpus requirements for Heroku deployment.
-    |
-    ├── Procfile           <- Commands for Heroku deployment.
-    |
-    ├── .slugignore        <- Files for Heroku to ignore.

 --------